amir-abdi/amir-abdi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Software is an Art.
+subtitle: In love with the Art of Software

 profile:
   align: right